 Below are two simple recipes for insecticidal soap that you can use in your garden and home.

 They make great homemade bug spray for your plants.
-You can also use them on hard surfaces, like killing ants on the floor or kitchen counter.
+You can also use it on hard surfaces, like killing ants on the floor or kitchen counters.

 Recipe One

-To make a natural plant insecticide soap at home, you’ll need organic liquid soap, tap water, and vegetable oil.
+To make a natural plant insecticidal soap at home, you will need organic liquid soap, pure water, and vegetable oil.

-Use a mild dish soap, preferably a natural, eco-friendly formula without dyes or fragrances.
-Castile soap made of plant-based oils works great.
+Use a mild dish soap, preferably one with a natural, eco-friendly formula that is free of dyes and fragrances.
+Castile soap made from plant-based oils works well.

-For the oil, any organic cooking oil will work—canola, soybean, or cottonseed oil.
-But avoid olive oil, which can block the pores on the leaves [1].
+Any organic cooking oil will work, such as canola, soybean, or cottonseed oil.
+However, olive oil should be avoided, as it can block the pores of the leaves [1].

 To make the spray:

-- Mix 2.5 tablespoons of organic liquid soap and 2.5 tablespoons of vegetable oil of your choice.
+- Mix 2.5 tablespoons of organic liquid soap and 2.5 tablespoons of vegetable oil.
 Shake or stir well to combine.

-- Add the mixture to 1 gallon of water.
-Shake or stir again to mix thoroughly.
+- Add the mixture to 1 gallon (3.79 L) of water.
+Shake or stir again to thoroughly mix it.

 - Next, pour it into a spray bottle and label it clearly.
-Shake before each use.
+Shake it before each use.

 - Finally, thoroughly spray the leaves of your plants, especially the undersides.

-This natural, DIY insecticide is a safe, organic option to control many common soft-bodied garden pests.
+This natural, DIY insecticide is a safe and organic option for controlling many common soft-bodied garden pests.
 But be sure to spot-test a few leaves first to check for any damage before spraying the entire plant.

 Recipe Two

-For this recipe, you’ll need just two ingredients:
+For this recipe, you will need just two ingredients:

-- 4 tablespoons of organic liquid soap (some people use Dawn dish soap, but we prefer not to).
+- 4 tablespoons of organic liquid soap (some people use Dawn dish soap, but we prefer not to use it).

-This gentle, non-toxic spray works great for indoor houseplants and outdoor gardens.
+This gentle, non-toxic spray is effective for both indoor houseplants and outdoor gardens.

 Recipe Three

-This one has three ingredients: castile soap, neem oil, and water.
+This one has castile soap, neem oil, and water.

-Make a DIY neem oil and castile soap insecticide by combining one tablespoon of neem oil with one tablespoon of organic castile soap in a liter of water.
+To make a DIY insecticide, mix one tablespoon of neem oil with one tablespoon of organic castile soap in a liter of water.
 Dr. Bronner’s liquid castile soap is a good brand.

-Shake well and apply to your plants as you would the other recipes.
+Shake well and apply it to your plants, as in the other recipes.

 How to Use Soap Sprays

-Spray plants in the evening or on an overcast day when the sun is not intense.
+For optimal results, spray plants in the evening or on overcast days when the sun’s intensity is reduced.
 The direct sun can burn wet leaves, even with a gentle soap spray.

-Pay extra attention to where you see insects or insect damage.
-Spray until the plant is dripping for maximum coverage.
+Additionally, pay close attention to areas where you see insects or insect damage.
+Spray until the plant is thoroughly wet, allowing it to drip for maximum coverage.

-This will target mature insects, larvae, and nymphs, but it will not harm tough eggs.
+This solution targets mature insects, larvae, and nymphs, but does not harm tough eggs.

 How Often to Use